MIR-MU/regemt/README.md

 ```

 The evaluation process will generate the correlation reports in `.png` and `.pdf` format for each of the evaluated configurations into the current directory.

+We're trying to keep it simple, but if you get into any trouble, or have a question, don't hesitate to [create an issue](https://github.com/MIR-MU/regemt/issues) and we'll take a look!